-Brain inflammation linked to more severe Parkinson's symptomsAugust 28th, 2013 in Parkinson's & Movement disorders /
+Brain inflammation linked to more severe Parkinson's symptomsAugust 28, 2013 in Medicine & Health / Parkinson's & Movement disorders

 Reversing inflammation in the fluid surrounding the brain's cortex may provide a solution to the complex riddle of Parkinson's, according to researchers who have found a link between pro-inflammatory biomarkers and the severity of symptoms such as fatigue, depression and anxiety in patients with the chronic disease.